Tlee43/Tlee43.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a PhD student, supervised by Amos Storkey, the school of Informatics at Edinburgh University.
-I am primarily interested in machine learning and more specifically currently focus on designing and analysing systems which learn to perform tasks given an online stream of data.
+I am primarily interested in machine learning and currently focus on designing and analysing systems which learn to perform tasks given an online stream of data.